DominikHorn/hashing-benchmark/README.md

-### INSTALLATION
+## INSTALLATION

 git clone --recurse-submodules https://github.com/DominikHorn/hashing-benchmark.git

+## Build & RUN
+bash benchmark.sh

-run "bash benchmark.sh" to build the code and run probe throughput experiments.
+This builds the code and runs the probe throughput experiments.
-The results of the probe latency are stored in JSON format in "results.json"
+The results of the probe latency are stored in JSON format in "results.json" and other stats are loggged in "log_stats.out"

 ### Files